atdd-bdd/GherkinExecutorForJava/details.md

 """
 ```

-You can include any text, including `Data` statements (useful for reusingss common data layouts.
+You can include any text, including `Data` statements
+(useful for reusing common data layouts).
 If you surround the filename with single quotes `'string.inc'`,  the file will be

 ### Notes